ostis-ai/scl-machine/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache License.
 See [LICENSE](LICENSE) for more information.

 ##### _This repository continues the development of [ostis-apps/ostis-inference](https://github.com/ostis-apps/ostis-inference)_